 - There are a charming Lodge and three campgrounds in the Park.
 There are also lots of places to stay in the surrounding town of Springdale.

 - Much of the year, there is a user-friendly shuttle that loops around the Park’s nine trailheads.
 Automobile use is restricted when the shuttle is in service.

 It was hard to believe we were in the desert.

 This post contains affiliate links.
 For more information, click here.

 With its lush trees and flowing waters, Utah’s Zion National Park looked more like Maine‘s 2,000-miles-away Acadia than Nevada‘s two-hours-away Valley of Fire, where my travel companion and I had hiked the day before on the first stop of our road trip from Las Vegas.

 But the towering walls of golden red Navajo sandstone gave it away.

-Like most visitors, we were spending our day in the colorful Zion Canyon, a 2,500-foot-deep gorge in the western part of the 229-square-mile Park, which takes its name from the Mormon pioneers who settled Utah after fleeing government persecution in Illinois during the 19th century.
+Like most visitors, we were spending our day in the colorful Zion Canyon, a 2,500-foot-deep gorge in the western part of the 229-square-mile Park, which takes its name from the Mormon pioneers who settled Utah after fleeing government persecution in Illinois and Missouri during the 19th century.

 The three pools are shallow basins of water named for the greenish tint of the algae they host.
 The trails to the lower and middle pools are pretty easy; the steep climbs toward the upper pool classify it as moderate.
 So it was a good choice for my companion and me; physically fit but hardly Ironman competitors, we often seek our weekend work-outs by hiking through scenic parks.